adambrgmn/wp-bundler/README.md

 Configure if translations are enabled and if so where translations should live and how to handle them.
 [Read more](#translations).

+## Development

+During development a minimal web-socket server is initiated and a small dev client is injected on all your apps pages.
+This means that as soon as you make changes to any of you source files the page will automatically reload.
+If you only change a `.css` file the page will not be reloaded, instead the css will be replaced "in-flight".

+By default the web socket will be setup to listen on `localhost` and port `3000`.
+You can configure this by passing flags to the CLI; `wp-bundler --watch --host <host> --port <port>`.

 ## Asset types

 `wp-bundler` can handle the same asset types as [`esbuild`](https://esbuild.github.io/content-types/) can.
 Outside of